autocrypt/autocrypt/doc/level1.rst

 encrypted e-mail.
 It aims to sustainably grow the overall percentage of end-to-end encrypted messages relayed via the e-mail provider network.
-This differs from the traditional focus on maximizing the security of an individual mail communication. **Sometimes Autocrypt even recommends to send cleartext mail even though encryption would be technically possible.** This is because of well-known annoyances around "i can't read your encrypted mail" situations.
-Autocrypt is opportunistic and tries to stay out of the way of users.
+This differs from the traditional focus on maximizing the security of an individual mail communication. **Sometimes Autocrypt recommends to send cleartext mail even though encryption would be technically possible.** This is because of well-known annoyances around "i can't read your encrypted mail" situations.
+Autocrypt operates opportunistically and tries to stay out of the way of users who want to, first of all, communicate.

 Another difference to traditional approaches is that Autocrypt Level 1 only defends against passive data collection.
 Protection against active